Athletics Academic Advising

 All new (first year and transfer) student-athletes and those under a 3.0 cumulative GPA are required to attend at least four hours of supervised study time per week.
 Others may be required to complete hours at the discretion of their AAA advisor and coach.
-Also known as Study Table, this time is provided so that students become more easily acclimated to the demands of college life.
-Students are required to sign in and out with the front desk monitor and must do at least 30 minutes of studying per session and no more than two hours a day.
+Also known as Study Table, this time is provided so that students become acclimated to the demands of college life.
+Students are required to sign in and out with the front desk monitor and must do at least 30 minutes of studying per session.
 For those students who will benefit from a more structured approach, dates and times for Study Table are set by the AAA staff in consultation with the students' coaches.

 Weekly Advising Meetings

 All new (freshmen and transfer) student-athletes and those under a 3.0 cumulative GPA are required to attend weekly meetings with their AAA advisor.
-Others may be required to meet weekly at the discretion of their AAA advisor and coach.
+Others may also want or be required by their AAA advisor and coach to have weekly advising meetings.
 The student and the advisor review classes, homework, exams and study goals together.

-AAA provides one-on-one tutoring assistance to all student-athletes free of charge.
-The program provides tutors in a wide range of subject areas, as well as academic strategies and study skills.
+AAA provides one-on-one tutoring assistance to all student-athletes.
+The program offers tutoring in a wide range of subject areas, as well as expertise in academic strategies and study skills.
 Tutors provide guidance and support from the beginning of the thought process through the completion of the project.
 All tutors are highly qualified in their subject area and trained in NCAA rules compliance.
 Although the majority are high achieving undergraduates, a significant percentage are graduate students.

 NCAA CHAMPS/Life Skills Program